TheGraphIndia/Graph-A-Thon/challenge-2.md

   ```
   graph auth --studio 5a6288af6001705f65d514e5423b018d
   ```
- - Change directory to your deployed subgraph folder
+ - Change the directory to your deployed subgraph folder
   ```
   cd graphathon
   ```